Several people have written me this month, asking for advice about their demos and/or websites and/or auditions.

 I’m convinced that several of these people want their egos stroked, rather than be given solid, useful advice.
 When I told them, in some depth, what I felt they were doing wrong (at no charge, I might add), all except one did not even reply or thank me.
 Of course, I have no idea whether or not they were trolling me as one of many sources of potential advice.

 My last blog referenced the fact that many, many wannabees in this business lack sufficient training to do this work.
-In my opinion, many of these people are trying to convince themselves that they are already competent enough to do this work, and with just a few lessons and some tips from the internet, they can set themselves up for a successful career in voice over work.
+In my opinion, many of these people are trying to convince themselves that they are already competent enough to do this work, and with just a few voice over lessons and some tips from the internet, they can set themselves up for a successful career in voice over work.

 “Well.
 I’ve been told by everyone that I have a terrific voice” is a familiar refrain I hear all the time (as if that even comes close to being what is needed to do the job).